Cosmicflows-4: All Together

 The absolute distance scale calibration is established by evaluating linkages between individual calibrators and targets within the five methods ensemble discussed in \S \ref{sec:merge5}.
-We find 128 individual galaxies among the TRGB, CPLR, maser calibrators with matches in the combined FP, TF, SBF, SNIa, SNII samples.
+We find 128 individual galaxies among the TRGB, CPLR, and maser calibrators with matches in the combined FP, TF, SBF, SN Ia, SN II samples.
 After rejection of three outliers (PGCs 5896, 44982, and 68535) and four Local Group galaxies, the remaining 121 matches are linked through an MCMC chain as summarized in the corner plot of Figure~\ref{fig:mcmc_zp_individuals}.
-It follows that the arbitrary 5 source scale that was set with SNIa requires the revision
+It follows that the arbitrary five source scale that was set with SN Ia requires the revision

 There is significant variation in the coefficient of the revision if the five sources of inputs are considered separately.
-Individually (with respect to the scale of Fig.~\ref{fig:mcmc_SNIa}) $\mu_{zp} - \mu_{xxx}$ equals $-0.103\pm0.057$ (TF: 81 cases), $-0.052\pm0.021$ (SNIa: 44 cases), $-0.208\pm0.061$ (SBF: 29 cases), and $-0.152\pm0.119$ (SNII: 8 cases).
-There are only 3 overlaps with FP.
-The result with SNIa alone is anomalous.
-The anomaly is reduced somewhat in a comparison between groups containing calibrators and SNIa: offset $-0.067\pm0.021$~mag with 49 SNIa.
-The difference from the 5 source value given in Eq.~\ref{eq:zp_offset} would have a 3.7\% effect on the Hubble Constant ($\Delta H_0 = -2.8$~\kmsMpc).
-This difference in the establishment of an absolute scale calibration between referencing to SNIa alone vs. the coupling of SNIa to other methodologies is essentially identical to that found in the construction of {\it Cosmicflows-3} \citep{2016AJ....152...50T}, see the discussion involving Fig.~12 in that paper.
-Going forward, we retain the more robust zero point scaling given by Eq.~\ref{eq:zp_offset} but we recognize the plausibility of systematic errors at least as large as the ambiguity raised by the SNIa anomaly
+Individually (with respect to the scale of Fig.~\ref{fig:mcmc_SNIa}) $\mu_{zp} - \mu_{xxx}$ equals $-0.082\pm0.057$ (TF: 81 cases), $-0.053\pm0.022$ (SN Ia: 41 cases), $-0.223\pm0.069$ (SBF: 29 cases), and $-0.142\pm0.128$ (SN II: eight cases).
+There are only three overlaps with FP.
+The result with SN~Ia alone is anomalous.
+The anomaly is reduced somewhat in a comparison between groups containing calibrators and SN Ia: offset $-0.064\pm0.022$~mag with 44 SN~Ia.
+The difference from the five source value given in Eq.~\ref{eq:zp_offset} would have a 3.5\% effect on the Hubble Constant ($\Delta H_0 = -2.5$~\kmsMpc).
+This difference in the establishment of an absolute scale calibration between referencing to SN Ia alone vs. the coupling of SN Ia to other methodologies is essentially identical to that found in the construction of {\it Cosmicflows-3} \citep{2016AJ....152...50T}, see the discussion involving Fig.~12 in that paper.
+Going forward, we retain the more robust zero-point scaling given by Eq.~\ref{eq:zp_offset} but we recognize the plausibility of systematic errors at least as large as the ambiguity raised by the SN Ia anomaly.